 Your city or county requires a general business license or permit for any business – including a short-term rental.
 Be sure to register your business with your local government.

 Short-term rental license

 Given the legal restrictions listed above, it’s more than likely you will need a license or permit for short-term renting.
-Typically, your application will ensure your property meets property health and safety requirements, it’s compliant with zoning restrictions and that neighboring properties have received a notification.
+Typically, your application will ensure your vacation rental meets property health and safety requirements, it’s compliant with zoning restrictions and that neighboring properties have received a notification.

 You may also have to provide proof that the property you are renting is not your primary residence.
 License and permit requirements should be available on your local government website.

 Taxes are an inevitable part of running any business.
 In many cases, besides income and self-employment taxes, local governments will establish a short-term rental tax.
-This may take the name of lodging or hotel tax.
-That said, there are often a number of deductible expenses that vacation rental owners can take into consideration when filling out a tax return.
-It’s important to keep copies of all rented periods for the year, and bills for any regular expenses incurred such as insurance, repairs, cleaning, utilities and marketing.
+Just like hotels, this may take the name of lodging or hotel tax.

 Keep a record of all your finances

 There are often a number of deductible expenses that vacation rental owners can take into consideration when filling out a tax return.
 For example, if you provide each guest with a welcome gift basket, buy new bedsheets or pillows, or purchase anything for your property, you may be able to deduct these purchases from your vacation rental income.
 Make sure not to throw away any of your receipts!